 20 billion Euros are being invested

-The remarkable economic growth of the past years is only the beginning.
+The remarkable economic growth of the past years was only the beginning.
 Under socialist rule, the economy grew so significantly that the money made is now set to be invested and returned to the general population.
-Portugal’s government plans to use the rising public sector revenue to transform the nation into a more just and modern one, after the destabilized infrastructure under the conservatives.
+Portugal’s government plans to use the rising public sector revenue to transform the nation into a more just and modern one.

 Costa presented a nation-wide investment proposal and surprised many once again: 20 billion Euros is considered an incredible amount of money for a country the size of Portugal.
 60 percent of the funds is to go towards public transportation; the remaining money will be invested in the energy sector and environmental projects.